Meet the Southern Resident killer whales

 J42 has a very distinguished open hook saddle on both sides, with the right appearing almost identical to that of her mother J16’s saddle.

 In December of 2023 a new calf (male, deceased) was documented traveling in J Pod and given the alphanumeric ID J60.
-Researchers were never able to officially confirm the mother, as the calf was documented with multiple females, but based on the last encounters researchers deemed J42 to have been the probable mother.
 Prior to the death of the calf, he had been documented traveling in the echelon position of J42.
-This would have been her first and only calf.
+Researchers had determined J42 as a possible mother, but ultimately ruled her out due to the timing she had been documented pregnant which did not align with the birth of J60.

 The J17s